 Most of the sales price gains came from an increase in competing buyers.
 However, experts predict that a continued lack of inventory may cause the state's housing market to slow in 2019.
 The average sales price in 2018 was $336,866.

 Maryland's current median home value is $291,000 with an average list price of $305,000, which is down significantly from the 2018 average.

 The current median sale price is $264,700.
 Zillow predicts the state's median home value will rise by 3.7% in 2019.

 Moving to Maryland: Next Steps

 It's never easy to gather all the data and facts you need before you move to a new state.
-To guarantee a safe and organized move, you should talk to an agent who can get the critical information you need.
+To guarantee a safe and organized move, you should talk to a local real estate agent who can get the critical information you need.

 Speak with a Clever Partner Agent today and learn when, where, and why you should buy a home in Maryland.